Go-To card: Problems and delays

 Cubic Transportation Systems initially promoted this system as the first contactless smart card installation in the country, but since introduction was delayed, at least one other system in the U.S. went into use ahead of the Go-To card.
 While traditional smart card systems require the card to be swiped through or inserted into a reader, the Go-To card requires a passenger to tap it against the reading device.
 This reduces mechanical wear dramatically, and removes the need for readers to be hardened against the sometimes cold and wet climate of Minnesota.
 Ticket machines on Metro Transit's Blue Line were designed with the Go-To card in mind.

 Before this system was sent into full release, some Metro Transit employees and selected area riders were part of a test program, started in the latter half of 2004, using the cards as they go about their daily business.
 In November 2004 after five months of service, Metro Transit's general manager stated that the devices only achieved 20% reliability.

 Cubic said that the issues that were originally delaying introduction were software problems.
 Frequently, either the reader or the card did not properly detect when it has been used.
 Software for the central computer system, which handles synchronization and how funds are replenished, was not fully operational until late April 2005.
 In March 2006 Metro Transit sent Cubic a letter of default demanding a plan to correct issues with the 2 1/2-year-delayed system.

 The underlying technology is Philips' MIFARE system, implementing the ISO/IEC 14443 (Type A) standard.

+Equipment procured for the system included platform and onboard card validators and handheld read/write devices.